ComputationalScienceLaboratory/ODE-Test-Problems/notebooks/readme.md

 conda activate jupyter-octave
 ```

-## Install using package managers and pip
+## Or install using package managers and pip
 Alternatively you can install `Octave` and `jupyter` seperately:
 ```
 sudo apt install octave python3